Hiking the Hālawa Valley Trail to Moaʻula & Hīpuapua Falls on Molokai, Hawaiʻi

 Distance (Roundtrip): 5.8 miles / 9.3 km

-The Hālawa Valley Trail, sometimes called the Moaʻula Falls Trail, is a bit of a controversial topic regarding the tour versus hikers who would rather hike to Moaʻula Falls on their own.
+The Hālawa Valley Trail, also called the Moaʻula Falls Trail, on the east side of Molokai is a bit of a controversial topic regarding the tour versus hikers who would rather hike to Moaʻula Falls on their own.

-What I really mean is that the residents of Hālawa Valley want all visitors on Molokai to pay for either a culture tour that doesn’t include the waterfall or a culture and waterfall tour, which is the more expensive of the two.
+What I mean by this is that the residents of Hālawa Valley would like all visitors on Molokai to pay for either a cultural tour that doesn’t include the waterfall or a cultural and waterfall tour, which is the more expensive of the two.

 Hālawa Valley Trailhead Parking